AFC-leading Bills host Vikings in matchup of Cook brothers

 KEY MATCHUP: Jefferson vs. CB Tre’Davious White with an asterisk.
 The asterisk is necessary because it’s unclear yet whether White will make his season debut two weeks since being activated to the roster.
 In his previous five seasons, White has established himself as one of the NFL’s top shutdown cornerbacks, but he has missed nearly a year since tearing a ligament in his left knee.

 KEY INJURIES: Vikings CB Cam Dantzler (ankle) was injured in the first half against Washington and is a ”long shot” to play, according to coach Kevin O’Connell. … DE Dalvin Tomlinson (calf) sat out against the Commanders and remains iffy this week.
 He did not practice on Wednesday.
-Neither did C Garrett Bradbury (ankle). … The decision on whether Bills QB Josh Allen (sprained throwing elbow) can play will likely come down to Sunday morning. … DE Greg Rousseau (ankle) is unlikely to play. … LB Matt Milano (oblique) returned to practice after missing one game. … S Jordan Poyer’s status is uncertain after missing one game with an elbow injury.
+Neither did C Garrett Bradbury (ankle). … Bills QB Josh Allen (sprained throwing elbow) is listed as questionable, and a decision on whether he can play will likely come down to Sunday morning. … S Jordan Poyer (elbow) and DE Greg Rousseau (ankle) have been ruled out. … LB Matt Milano (oblique) is to return after missing one game, while LB Tremaine Edmunds (groin/heel) is listed questionable. … CB Kaiir Elam (ankle) is listed as doubtful.

 SERIES NOTES: The Bills have won four of the past five meetings, including the past two at Orchard Park, New York. … The Vikings opened the series winning the first seven of nine meetings. … The Bills’ 27-6 win at the Vikings in 2018 marked Allen’s first career win in just his second start.
 He finished 15 of 22 for 196 yards with a touchdown and added 36 yards rushing with two scores.